 Florin-Stefan Morar

-His first book, Connected Cartographies: World Geography and the Sino-Western Translation of Knowledge, 1580–1842 (Cambridge University Press, forthcoming 2025), draws on original archival sources in East Asian and European languages to explore encounters between Chinese and Western traditions of world geography and cartography.
+His first book, Connected Cartographies: World Geography and the Sino-Western Translation of Knowledge, 1580–1842 (Cambridge University Press, 2025), draws on original archival sources in East Asian and European languages to explore encounters between Chinese and Western traditions of world geography and cartography.
 The book challenges conventional Age of Discovery narratives by highlighting the interconnectedness of the early modern world and its lasting impact on contemporary global relations.
+It is accompanied by a digital component that extends the project's analytical framework through computational methods.
 Building on this work, Dr. Morar is finishing a second book on globe-making and the globalization of knowledge, which uses microhistory to engage both scholarly and general audiences.

 TEACHING AREAS: